by Svetlana Cheusheva, updated on

 Tip.
 To remove a table but keep data and formatting, go to the Design tab Tools group, and click Convert to Range.
 Or, right-click anywhere within the table, and select Table > Convert to Range.

-For more information, please see How to remove table formatting in Excel.
+For more information on how to undo table format, please see How to remove table formatting in Excel.

 That's how to manage table styles and formatting in Excel.
 I thank you for reading and hope to see you on our bog next week!